 here, is to raise awareness of this type of program, because it is just so crucial that girls are given this opportunity for after school programming that really means something.
 And it's not a competitive program, it's accessible to all athletic abilities.
 Even if someone is disabled mentally or physically, we have adaptations in our programming to accomplish that.
 But we really give kids an opportunity to belong to part of a team when live in such a competitive culture.
-It's a place that they can their peers and grow as humans at a those middle school ages.
+It's a place that they can really belong and come and just be with their peers and grow as humans at a really young age as they're approaching those middle school ages.